-And speaking of cash flow…you should not miss our webinar this Thursday on Law Firm Finance for Contingency-Based Firms!
+And speaking of cash flow…you should not miss our webinar on Law Firm Finance for Contingency-Based Firms!

 Many attorneys don’t know the questions to ask or who to trust when it comes to law firm financing.
 And many traditional lenders and banks will not even consider you if your firm is a personal injury, workers compensation, SSD or another contingency-based practice area.